gumaerc-testorg/10.37-spring-2007/content/pages/lecture-notes.md

 ---
 content_type: page
+description: This section includes lecture notes prepared by Tiffany Iaconis, Frederick Jao, and Vicky Loewer for MIT OpenCourseWare.
+They are preliminary and may contain errors.
 learning_resource_types:
 - Lecture Notes
 ocw_type: CourseSection
 title: Lecture Notes
 uid: 856dd290-3098-a93d-b074-f23f2870a240
+video_files:
+  video_thumbnail_file: null
+video_metadata:
+  youtube_id: null
 ---

 These lecture notes were prepared by Tiffany Iaconis, Frederick Jao, and Vicky Loewer for MIT OpenCourseWare.
 They are preliminary and may contain errors.